Tapanila/GlobalAzure/Lab 0 - Azure Pass Activation/readme.md

 You have received an Azure Pass code.

-Now follow these instructions to activate your azure pass account:
+Now follow [these instructions](https://www.microsoftazurepass.com/howto) to activate your azure pass account